-Once upon a time, bank accounts were a simple, affordable medium to store your money.
+Once upon a time, bank accounts were simple, affordable places to store your money.

-Unfortunately, times have changed and financial institutions are really raking in the big bucks from busy consumers who fail to understand just how much their bank account may be costing them.
-A WalletHub.com study found that the average checking account has 30 fees, while some have more than 50.
+Unfortunately, times have changed.
+Financial institutions now rake in big bucks from busy consumers who fail to understand just how much their bank account costs them.

 Don’t let your hard-earned money go to waste.
-Here are a few tips to avoid some of the most common bank fees:
+Here are some common bank fees you should never pay:

-You may be thinking that opting in for so-called overdraft protection gives you a free pass to overdraw your checking account.
-You’re sadly mistaken.
-Many banks will charge you a $35 fee for allowing an overdraft with your debit card to be processed.
+Banks typically invite you to sign up for so-called overdraft “protection.”
+But this type of coverage is costly.
+Many banks will charge you a substantial fee for allowing an overdraft with your debit card to be processed.

-When you use an out-of-network ATM, you’re usually charged a fee, which averages $2.60, according to a study by Bankrate.
+When you use an out-of-network ATM, you’re usually charged a fee, which typically amounts to at least a couple of bucks.
 This can add up rather quickly if you make multiple cash withdrawals in a month.

-Instead of paying to access your own hard-earned money, obtain cash back at retailers that offer this option, as it is usually available free of charge when you pay for a purchase with your debit card.
-Also, check your financial institution’s website to locate a list of in-network ATMs that you can use free of charge.
+Instead of paying to access your own hard-earned money, check your financial institution’s website to locate a list of in-network ATMs that you can use free of charge.

 Prior to opening a bank account, pay close attention to the terms and conditions so the “gotchas” won’t sneak up on you.

-That amounts to $144 annually if you fail to meet their standards.
-So it’s best to find a bank that offers checking and savings accounts at little or no cost to you with no strings attached.
+Whenever possible, choose a bank that offers checking and savings accounts at little or no cost to you.

 Do you use any other methods to avoid bank fees?
 Let us know in the comments or on our Facebook page.